paper-series/paper-series.github.io/pages/committee.md

 <h3>Join us!</h3>

 We are looking for committee members to organize our monthly events.
-Send an email to us at [join@distpaperseries.org](mailto:join@distpaperseries.org)
+<br>Send us an email at [join@students-at-systems.org](mailto:join@students-at-systems.org)